 Types of Fees

 Credit card processing fees are either flat fees, transaction fees, or based on volume.
-Assessments are listed above, and interchange fees (or at least a portion of them) are published by Visa and MasterCard.
-The only inconsistent portion of cost is the processor's markup.
+Assessments are listed above, and Visa and Mastercard publish their interchange fees.
+The only inconsistent portion of cost is the processor’s markup.
 Unfortunately, the scope of different fees and pricing models utilized in the marketplace makes accurately comparing markups a daunting task.

 This is the reason why we dictate the pricing model and fees that processors are allowed to quote here at CardFellow.
 All quotes are based on interchange plus pricing so that our software can present you with an accurate comparison of costs.